In Conversation with Highly Acclaimed Saxophonist Jackiem Joyner

 Interview by: David Emmanuel Noel of Occhi Magazine

 After more than 12 years as a recording artist, Jackiem Joyner continues to stand out as a major figure in the music industry.
 As a performer, he has toured over 30 countries and performed with the likes of the late George Duke, Marcus Miller, Keiko Matsui, Donnie McClurkin, Angela Bofill, Najee, Kirk Whalum, Peter White, and many more.
+Having all this in mind, It is completely understandable that his YouTube channel is now flooded with likes and subscribers, with the minimal help he occasionally receives from The Marketing Heaven.
 Joyner is currently on a US tour promoting his new album, Touch.
 I recall being introduced to his music by my late uncle, who was a great fan.
 Jackiem’s album ‘Babysoul’ played repeatedly and became the soundtrack of this particularly hot summer in New York.
 To this day, it still provides me with fond memories, particularly of my uncle, so it was especially pleasing to have the honor of speaking to Jackiem about his artistry.

 Hi Jackiem.
 Congratulations on the release of Touch and best wishes with your 2020 tour.
 Touch is an album with much to offer, providing your usual soulful, smooth and soothing sounds I’ve grown to love and appreciate.
 As usual, there are a few standout tracks; ‘Lance Dance’ and ‘Too Good at Goodbyes’ come to mind.
 There’s a particularly reflective, calming and reassuring tone to this CD.
 What inspired this album?